netscaler/netscaler-k8s-ingress-controller/crd/bot/README.md

-# Configure bot management policies with the Citrix ingress controller
+# Configure bot management policies with the Netscaler ingress controller

 A bot is a software application that automates manual tasks.
 Using bot management policies you can allow useful bots to access your cloud native environment and block the malicious bots.

 Custom Resource Definitions (CRDs) are the primary way of configuring policies in cloud native deployments.
-Using the Bot CRD provided by Citrix, you can configure the bot management policies with the Citrix ingress controller on the Netscaler VPX.
-The Bot CRD enables communication between the Citrix ingress controller and Netscaler for enforcing bot management policies.
+Using the Bot CRD provided by Citrix, you can configure the bot management policies with the Netscaler ingress controller on the Netscaler VPX.
+The Bot CRD enables communication between the Netscaler ingress controller and Netscaler for enforcing bot management policies.

 In a Kubernetes deployment, you can enforce bot management policy on the requests and responses from and to the server using the Bot CRD.
 For more information on security vulnerabilities, see [Bot Detection](https://docs.citrix.com/en-us/citrix-adc/current-release/bot-management/bot-detection.html).